dinomatic/docs.dinomatic.com/source/docs/kemoku/widgets.md

 Here are the widgets available in Kemoku plugin that you can use:

-- Single Sportsbook Widget
+- Single Kemoku Review Widget
-- Multiple Sportsbooks Widget
+- Multiple Kemoku Reviews Widget

 ![kemoku-widgets](/assets/images/kemoku/kemoku-widgets.png)